 Serotonin syndrome is a rare but serious and potentially life-threatening condition that occurs when there are high levels of serotonin in the body.
 This is most common in those who are taking multiple medications that increase serotonin levels.

-Several medications cause serotonin levels to increase in the body, including other antidepressant medications, ADHD medicines, opioids, and non-prescription drugs like St. John’s Wort or MDMA.
+Several medications cause serotonin levels to increase in the body, including other antidepressants, ADHD medicines, opioids, and non-prescription drugs like St. John’s Wort or MDMA.

 The signs and symptoms of serotonin syndrome include: